FlynnFc/CS2-Demo-parser/README.md

 # CS2-Demo-parser

-Takes a folder of CS2 demos and creates a spreadsheet with stats
+Takes a folder of CS2 demos and creates a spreadsheet with detailed stats

 Credit:
 Demo file parsing - https://github.com/markus-wa/demoinfocs-golang